rogyw/ufend-p8-neighourhood-map/README.md

 Root folder `/` contains build configuration files and this `README.md` The subfolder `/src/` contains source files and `/dist/` contains the gulp generated optimised files ready for use.
+The subfolder `/docs` contains function documentation generated from the source code.

 ##### A. Initial Development Structure Setup